SWE-EVO: Benchmarking Coding Agents in Long-Horizon Software Evolution Scenarios: Abstract

 Existing benchmarks for AI coding agents focus on isolated, single-issue tasks such as fixing a bug or adding a small feature.
 However, real-world software engineering is a long-horizon endeavor: developers interpret high-level requirements, coordinate changes across many files, and evolve codebases over multiple iterations while preserving functionality.
 We introduce \tool, a benchmark for this long-horizon software evolution challenge.
-Constructed from release notes of seven mature open-source Python projects, \tool comprises 48 tasks requiring multi-step modifications spanning an average of 21 files, validated against test suites averaging 874 tests per instance.
-Experiments reveal a striking capability gap: GPT-5 with OpenHands achieves only 21\% on \tool versus 65\% on SWE-Bench Verified, showing that current agents struggle with sustained, multi-file reasoning.
+Constructed from release transitions in seven mature open-source Python projects, \tool comprises 48 release-sized tasks requiring multi-step modifications spanning an average of 21 files, validated against test suites averaging 874 tests per instance.
+Experiments reveal a striking capability gap: the best model reaches only 25\% on \tool, while \texttt{gpt-5.2} drops from 72.80\% on SWE-Bench Verified to 22.92\% on \tool, showing that current agents struggle with sustained, multi-file reasoning.
 We also propose \emph{Fix Rate}, a metric capturing partial progress on these complex, long-horizon tasks.